-Prospective applicants MUST consult with local GEAR UP staff to plan a proposal.
-All cooperative planning agreements (see forms in appendix) must include the signature of LEA CEO/Superintendent, the GEAR UP Coordinator (see Appendix A for a list), the middle school principal (transitioning 8th graders) and high school principal (incoming 9th graders).
-See the table below for a listing of the middle schools where the cohort currently attend and high schools where the cohort typically transitions.
+Prospective applicants MUST consult with local GEAR UP staff and with the specific GEAR UP school sites(s) administrative staff to plan a proposal.
+All cooperative planning agreements (see forms in appendix) must include the signature of LEA CEO/Superintendent and the GEAR UP school(s) contact (see Appendix A for a list).
+Failure to have such a signature will render a proposal ineligible.
+Cooperative planning is the key to successful projects.